This post may contain affiliate links. To read our affiliate policy, click here.

 By the way, none of the kid sunscreen products in the “better” and “best” categories are on the list of products that tested positive for benzene.
 Those products in the “better” and “best” categories that VALISURE tested are on the list of sun care products that showed no benzene.

 Further, even zinc oxide and titanium dioxide, though generally recognized as safe, may cause harm to lungs when inhaled in the form of airborne particles (source).

 Moreover, titanium dioxide is a suspected lung carcinogen if its particles/dust are airborne and inhaled.
 In other words, it is potentially harmful in sprays and loose powders (not in creams, lotions, or pressed powders).
 The International Agency for Research on Cancer (IARC) classifies airborne and inhaled dust of titanium dioxide as ‘possibly carcinogenic to humans’ (source and source).

+Personally, I choose not to use spray sunscreen for babies.
+However, if you want to use one, here are some safer options, in my opinion.
 The reasons I consider the products below to be safer kid and baby sunscreen spray options are as follows:

 - There are no ingredients of high to medium concern (see the explanation in the next section).

 - And they should protect against both UVA and UVB rays.